RaspberryPiFoundation/scratch-curriculum/CONTRIBUTING.md

 ## Step 3 - Create a folder for your translation

-Copy the 'en-GB' folder and rename it appropriately e.g. 'es'.
+Copy the 'en-GB' folder and rename it appropriately e.g. 'es-ES'.

     cp -r en-GB es